TomasHubelbauer/infinite-bidirectional-capped-scroll/README.md

 ## To-Do

-Achieve smooth scroll on the horizontal axis as well.
+### Achieve smooth scroll on the horizontal axis as well

-Fix behavior on Firefox, when scrolling to the end it starts oscilating around a value.
+### Fix behavior on Firefox, when scrolling to the end it starts oscilating